rs-services/vcloud-air-plugin/README.md

 ### Configuration

+Clone the repository:

-* git clone git@github.com:rs-services/vcloud-air-plugin.git
+    $ git clone git@github.com:rs-services/vcloud-air-plugin.git
-* cd vcloud-air-plugin
+    $ cd vcloud-air-plugin
-* cp config/vcloudair.example config/vcloudair.yml
+    $ cp config/vcloudair.example config/vcloudair.yml

-* change/add values in config/vcloudair.yml
+Then, change/add values in `config/vcloudair.yml`:
    * Add vCloud Air API Host - API endpoint
    * Add vCloud Air API username
    * Add vCloud Air API Password
    * Add vCloud Air API Organization
-   * Add API-Shared-Secret to match CAT file headers.
+   * Add API-Shared-Secret to match CAT file headers

+Install the bundle:

-* bundle install
+    $ bundle install

 ### Running the server

-* bundle exec rails s -d -e production -p 8080
+    $ bundle exec rails s -d -e production -p 8080

+Check the logs in realtime:

-* tail -f logs/production.log
+    $ tail -f logs/production.log

+### Docker

+Build:

+    $ docker build -t vcloud-air-plugin .

+Run:

+    $ docker run -it -p 8080:8080 vcloud-air-plugin

 ### Networking
 There are a number of options for a network configuration.
 The only requirement is application must be accessible from the internet, through direct access or a tunnel in a private network, and must be able to reach the vCloud API Endpoint.
 Common solutions would be to deploy in a public cloud with multiple VM's and a Load Balancer.
 In a private network, using [ngrok](https://ngrok.com/) tunnel is roubust and secure.

 ### Example CloudApp
 Use the example CloudApp [vcloudair-plugin-cat.rb](vcloudair-plugin-cat.rb) to create a single server in